$973,541Average Value$450Average Price per Sq Ft87Homes For Sale

 Founded in 1923, the Village Players Birmingham keeps the performance arts alive in Birmingham, holding five shows annually and hosting Theater Arts Camp in the summer.
 The Baldwin Public Library also provides opportunities for people to gather and learn through story time, book club and computer classes.
 Annual events in the city include Restaurant Week, Art Birmingham, the Celebrate Birmingham Hometown Parade and the summer concert series In the Park.

-The Birmingham Village Players hosts regular live shows for residents of the city.
+The Birmingham Village Players host regular live shows for city residents.

 Baldwin Library boasts a broad catalogue of literature and programs in downtown Birmingham.